kapouer/express-dom/README.md

 Pool options are defined through global settings `dom.pool`

 * pool.max
-  the maximum number of instances in the pool
+  the maximum number of instances in the pool, per priority.
+  By default, two pools will exist when using `prioritize` helper.

 * pool.destroyTimeout
   destroys pages that have not been used for that long milliseconds